lagbolt/library/TechServices.md

 If the catalog HAS value, it will ADD value whenever the collection is relevant to another library activity.
 The activity doesn't even need to be book related.
 If a local potter is doing a pottery demonstration, the promotional materials could include a QR code to search the catalog for materials on pottery.

+There are three threads running through this section:
+* using the catalog to enhance other library functions
+* using other library functions to promote the catalog
+* using other library functions to drive catalog enhancements

+^^^ out of order??

 ### Marketing the Catalog

 Let me start off with a *reductio ad absurdum*:  Libraries put a lot of effort into informing patrons about different library services and events, and none into how to use advanced search.
-What would it look like if the entire library decided to help people search the catalog?
+What would it look like if the entire library was helping people search the catalog?

-Suppose a public library is going to celebrate National Crocodile Day.
-There will be a display of crocodile books as you enter the library, crocodile puppets in the children's section and a talk about crocodiles by a local author, all of which will be heavily promoted on social media, including in the library email newsletter and on the library's Twitter, Facebook and Instagram feeds.
-If the OPAC supports it, a librarian will create a list of crocodile books which will also appear in the library's social media feeds.

-The problem is this barely touches the collection and the catalog at all.
-How should technical services be involved in National Crocodile Day?

-If a librarian tweets a book recommendation, why doesn't that tweet include a link to the catalog?
-If a librarian goes to the trouble of compiling a list of 10 or 20 crocodile books, why doesn't that list end with a canned OPAC search for more crocodile books or movies.

-Let's abandon crocodiles and see what we can do during  Gay Pride Month (which happens to be June).

-#### Social Media

-A tweet or FB post could explain how to do Boolean searches, using as an example a search on ...

-#### Readers Advisory
+Let's start off with two places where that might happen: social media and readers advisory.

+#### Using social media

+I think it's important to give up the idea that the purpose of social media is to support programming.
+Social media is a channel to patrons (and non-patrons!) to support all of the library's activities.

+Look at [this tweet](https://twitter.com/FredCoLibrary/status/1520116958422880257?s=20&t=r0I_JGkzjgRFsobiYsLRBA).
+It recommends Alice Walker's The Color Purple *without a link to the catalog*.
+(Also, the image has no alt tag.)

+A variation on this kind of tweet is to promote a list of books, like the FCPL [Building Bridges Landing Page](https://www.fcpl.org/building-bridges), with nothing about the catalog *in the tweet*.

+There's no reason book-promoting tweets can't include a link to the catalog, either to a single item or a search.

+Suppose the person in charge of social media wanted to help patrons with searching the catalog.
+How would they do it?
+I don't know whether it would be effective to tweet weekly hints about advanced searching, but it think it's worth a try.

+Here's another idea ...

+##### Tagging - 1

+Let's go back to the [Building Bridges - Adult Titles](https://fcpl.org/building-bridges-adult-titles) page.

+I've already observed that FCPL probably has hundreds of books that are similar to the forty shown here.
+What if several hundred adult books were tagged "Building Bridges"?

+First, this would allow you to add an "Even More" link at the bottom of the page which linked to a search on tag:"Building Bridges" (which would have the pleasant side-effect of showing patrons an example of tagging).
+You could also include this link in tweets.

+Second, this would provide a pool of books to use to freshen the page.

+Third, this would provide a record of the books used for this page in case the page was temporarily retired.

+#### Using readers advisory

+Before I get to the mechanics of readers advisory — something, I want to make clear, I know nothing about — I want to talk about pamphlets.

 -- reference desk would display searches
 -- marketing materials would include sample searches

 -- in-library displays would include searches or a QR code

-### Searching the catalog

--- the web site would pop-up links to tutorials

-Some libraries have implemented a search page that is separate from the catalog and sits in front of it.

-For example, the [Tulsa City-County Library](https://www.tulsalibrary.org/) has a search box on their front page which returns results on a custom results page.
-It's easier to see than it is to describe, so click on the link and search for "computer".
-You'll see results from the catalog, the web site, and the events calendar.
-You can get to the full catalog by clicking on "SEE ALL RESULTS IN CATALOG", or you can do another search in this simplified environment.

-Although Tulsa Library doesn't do it, the custom search results page could include links to help on searching.

-It's obviously some work to implement custom searching with a custom results page, but the advantage is that you've escaped the limitations of your OPAC.
+------------- HERE

 ### Enhancing the Catalog